Paul-Borisov/react-azure-open-ai-chat-web-part-spfx/README.md

 4. Add a new Site Page and the web part **Azure OpenAI Chat Web Part** to it.

-5. Open the web part settings and configure the required properties.
+5. Open the web part settings and configure the minimal set of required properties as follows:

    - **Client ID: create a user_impersonation app with name=openaiwp**: keep the default value or leave it empty.